 If You Owe Child Support Or Alimony Payments

-Child support is a court-ordered payment that you must make to a child’s living expenses as a part of your parental responsibilities in the case of separation or divorce.
+Child support is a court-ordered payment that you must make to a child’s living expenses as part of your parental responsibilities in the case of separation or divorce.

 Alimony payments, also known as spousal maintenance, are the spousal responsibilities a party must pay to the lower-earning party to maintain the status quo of their corresponding quality of life in the event of a divorce or separation.